Modeling climate extremes using the four-parameter kappa distribution for $r$-largest order statistics: Introduction

-One difficulty of applying the GEVD is using the limited amount of data for model estimation.
-Since extreme values are scarce, making effective use of the available information is important in extremes.
-This issue has motivated the search for a model to use more data other than just block maxima.
-The above univariate result was extended to the $r$-largest order statistics model, which gives the joint density function of the limit distribution (Coles 2001); \begin{linenomath*} \end{linenomath*} where $x^{(1)}\ge x^{(2)}\ge \cdots \ge x^{(r)}$, and $ w(x^{(s)})= 1 -k {{x^{(s)}-\mu} \over {\sigma}} >0$ for $s=1,2,\cdots,r$.
-This model is refered to the rGEVD.
-As a modeling tool, the technique was first developed in the Gumbel case by Smith (1986), building on theoretical developments in Weissman (1978).
-The general case in the GEVD was developed by Tawn (1988).
-The inclusion of more data up to $r$-th order statistics in each block other than just maxima will improve precision of model estimation, but the interpretation of parameters is unaltered from the univariate GEVD for block maxima.
-The rGEVD was encouraged to use by Zhang (2004), and has been employed in some real applications (Dupuis 1997; Soares and Scotto 2004; An and Pandey 2007; Wang and Zhang 2008; Feng and Jiang 2015; Naseef and Kumar 2017).
-The number $r$ comprises a bias-variance trade-off: small values of $r$ generate few data leading to high variance; large values of $r$ are likely to violate the asymptotic support for the model, leading to bias (Coles 2001).
-Bader et al.(2017) developed automated methods of selecting $r$ from the rGEVD.
+The {GEV models for $r$-largest order statistics} were developed by Smith (1986) and Tawn (1988), building off of theoretical developments from Weissman (1978).
+The inclusion of more data up to the $r$-th order statistics, other than just one maxima in each block, will improve the precision of model estimation, while the interpretation of parameters is unchanged from the univariate GEVD.
+The rGEVD was encouraged by Zhang et al.~(2004) and has been employed in many real applications (An and Pandey 2007; Wang and Zhang 2008; Feng and Jiang 2015; Naseef and Kumar 2017).
+The number $r$ comprises a bias-variance trade-off: small values of $r$ consist of few data points leading to high variance, whereas large values of $r$ are likely to violate the asymptotic support for the model, leading to a bias (Coles, 2001).
+Bader et al.~(2017) and Silva et al.~(2021) developed automated methods for selecting $r$ from the rGEVD.